 3. Club together

 Does starting a business seem a bit too daunting when you haven’t even left learning?
 Then pool your talent, join with friends and start that way.
 This is what the three amigos Oliver Sidwell, Ali Lindsay and Chris Wickson did when they came up with the idea for RateMyPlacement – Work Placements & Internships for Students whilst studying at Loughborough University.
 After graduating, they all secured jobs and worked collectively on the business at nights and weekends.
-That was three years ago and the company is now a startling success.
+That was back in 2007 and the company is now a startling success.

 4. Go Global

 To be sure of a wide market for your products and services, go global from the start.
-Technology enables you to do this with sites such as Odesk Outsource to Freelancers, IT Companies, Programmers, Web Designers from India, Russia, USA, and more”) and Elance allowing you to be found by customers around the world if you’re selling time and knowledge and having your own website (with good search engine optimisation) increases your chances of picking up overseas trade.
+Technology enables you to do this with sites such as Upwork and Elance, allowing you to be found by customers around the world if you’re selling time and knowledge.
+Having your own website (with good search engine optimisation) increases your chances of picking up overseas trade.

-I hear from many students who are running a business and getting much-needed help from parents whether it be rent-free accommodation or having a bookkeeper/mentor/telephone receptionist on tap who won’t expect a salary in return!
-Arthur Guy started A Star Solutions‘ when he was 17, after working at an electronics store.
-He’s now completing a PhD at Sussex University so his Mum takes care of the day to day running of the business.
-Thanks, Mum!
+We hear from many students who are running a business and getting much-needed help from parents or (good!) friends whether it be rent-free accommodation or having a bookkeeper/mentor/telephone receptionist on tap who won’t expect a salary in return!

-Even if you don’t turn your business into a full time venture, the experience of being your own boss and showing you have the attitude and skills to make a living will look good on your CV and set you apart from those other 69 applicants.
+Even if you don’t turn your business into a full-time venture, the experience of being your own boss and showing you have the attitude and skills to make a living will look good on your CV and set you apart from all those other applicants.